The Tombs of Atuan: Plot summary

-Arha's routine is disrupted by her discovery of the wizard Ged (the protagonist of A Wizard of Earthsea) in the undertomb.
-She traps him in the labyrinth by slamming the door on him, and through a peephole sees him unsuccessfully attempt to open the door with a spell.
-Trapped in the labyrinth, Ged eventually collapses out of exhaustion, and Arha has him chained up while debating what to do with him.
-After questioning him, she learns that he has come to the Tombs for the long-lost half of the ring of Erreth-Akbe, a magical talisman broken centuries before, necessary for peace in Earthsea.
-The other half had come into his possession by pure chance, and a dragon later told him what it was.
-Arha is drawn to him as he tells her of the outside world, and keeps him prisoner in the tombs, bringing him food and water.
-However, Kossil learns of Ged's existence, forcing Arha to promise that Ged will be sacrificed to the Nameless Ones; however, she realizes that she cannot go through with it.
-She instructs Manan to dig a false grave underground, while she herself takes Ged to hide in the treasury of the Tombs.
+Arha's routine is disrupted by her discovery of the wizard Ged (the protagonist of A Wizard of Earthsea) in the Undertomb, the main hub of the Tombs.
+As Ged advances into the Labyrinth, she traps him behind a locked door and through a peephole sees him unsuccessfully attempt to open the door with a spell.
+Ged eventually collapses out of exhaustion, and Arha has him chained while debating his fate.

+After questioning him, she learns that he has come to the Tombs to retrieve one half of the long-lost Ring of Erreth-Akbe, a magical artifact broken centuries earlier which is inscribed with nine Runes of Power; the breaking caused the Bond-Rune, necessary for peace in Earthsea, to be forgotten.
+Ged unknowingly received his half of the Ring during the events of A Wizard of Earthsea, and a dragon later told him what it was.
+Arha is enamored by Ged's tales of the outside world and delays executing him, instead sneaking him food and water.

+Kossil learns of Ged's existence, forcing Arha to promise that Ged will be sacrificed to the Nameless Ones; however, she realizes that she cannot go through with it, instead instructing Manan to dig a false grave in the Undertomb; she hides Ged in the Treasury, where neither Manan nor Kossil can enter.
+As she departs the Treasury, Ged thanks her using her true name - Tenar.